Use these 8 new iOS 15 privacy and security features right away

 Store and autofill 2FA codes

 What it is: 2FA—short for two-factor authentication—requires you to enter a code as well as a password for logging into a service or app.
-Most sites let you choose between either receiving the codes by text message (which is less secure) or by retrieving them from a third-party ap, such as Google Authenticator or Microsoft Authenticator.
+Most sites let you choose between either receiving the codes by text message (which is less secure) or by retrieving them from a third-party app, such as Google Authenticator or Microsoft Authenticator.
 But with iOS 15 and iPadOS 15, authenticator features are built right into the operating system.

 Why it’s important: 2FA is a critical part of keeping your data secure.
 However, 2FA’s pain point is that because you need to enter a code in addition to your password when logging into one of your accounts, it takes longer—especially if you have to wait on a text message or dig into an authenticator app to retrieve the code.
 But with iOS 15 and iPadOS 15, 2FA codes are automatically inserted into a website or app.
 This ease of use could spur more users to adopt 2FA.